lia-07/dreamscribe/README.md

 1. Download this repo (if you have the GitHub CLI installed, you can run `gh repo clone lia-skl/dreamscribe` in the folder you'd like to save it to).
 2. Assuming you have Node JS and NPM installed, enter the `dreamscribe` folder you have downloaded and then run `npm install`.
-3. Then, you simply need to run `npm run dev -- --open` and it should pop up in your browser window.
+3. Then, you simply need to run `npm run dev -- --open` and it should pop up in your browser.